The TIAFT YS Awards are announced at the TIAFT business meeting, and the prizes awarded at the Farewell Banquet during each meeting.

 F.T.
 Peters and H.H.
 Maurer

-Department of Experimental and Clinical Toxicology, Saarland University, D-66421 Homburg (Saar), Germany - Best poster presentation during the Martinique 2008 TIAFT meeting
+Department of Experimental and Clinical Toxicology, Saarland University, D-66421 Homburg (Saar), Germany

 Ricardo J. Dinis-Oliveira, PORTUGAL